Source code for sparkle.structures.performance_dataframe

 combined = self.groupby(level=[0, 1, 2]).first()

-duplicates = self.index[self.index.duplicated(keep="first")]
+duplicates = self.index[self.index.duplicated(keep="last")]

 # Remove all duplicate entries from self